-Q1: Is it safe for my child/adult with Dravet Syndrome to return to school/care settings?
+Q4: Is it safe for my child/adult with Dravet Syndrome to attend school/care settings?

 Overall, according to available evidence to date (26.08.20), young children with little or no significant comorbidities appear to be at little risk.
 However, their parents and grandparents will be at higher risk.

 Specific advice for children with Dravet Syndrome should be on a case-by-case basis.
 Dravet Syndrome is a spectrum condition, therefore, the extent to which each individual child/adult is at risk of COVID-19 infection will vary.

 A ‘risk’ assessment needs to be based on the underlying comorbidities that an individual with DS has at the current time.
 For example, the presence of significant scoliosis with an impact on respiratory function and a history of frequent chest infections.
 A decision around whether the individual requires further shielding (and the implications of this for schooling) should be discussed by the family with the lead clinician/neurologist weighing up those risks.